List of Boeing B-29 Superfortress operators: Non-Combat Groups

 Army Air Forces groups which were assigned to Second Air Force for conversion B-29 training during the summer of 1945.
-These groups were returned to the United States from the European Theater of Operations (ETO) after the German Capitulation in May 1945, and were programmed to redeploy to the Pacific Theater of Operations (PTO) after their training was completed.
+These groups were returned to the United States from the European Theater of Operations (ETO) after the German Capitulation in May 1945, and were programmed to redeploy to the Asiatic-Pacific Theater after their training was completed.
 However, the Japanese Capitulation and the end of combat in the PTO led to their inactivation after August 1945.